ACUFO-1945-06-19-FUKUOKA-1

 The crew of the B-29 observed a bright ball of fire with no fuselage and no wings approaching their plane from above at a very high speed.
 The pilot took evasive action, while the machine gunners fired and missed or hit the ball of fire with no apparent result, and the ball of fire passed right under the bomber and disappeared.

-This is entirely consistent with an air-to-air phosphorus bomb dropped by a japanese aircraft onto the B-29.
+This is entirely consistent with an air-to-air phosphorus bomb dropped by a Japanese aircraft onto the B-29.

 The Japanese pilots did this during many bomb raids over Japan.
 Japanese planes would fly about 5000 feet above the B-29 and 2000 feet ahead, and drop phosphorus bombs, hoping it would hit the B-29 and set fire to it.
-The successfull hits were very rare.
+The successful hits were very rare.

 Below: air-to-air phosphorus bombs dropped from Japanese fighter planes to US B-24 bombers on the Pacific theater.

-Below: sketch of air-to-air phosphorus bombs dropped from a Japanese "Zero" fighter, from a US intelligence document.
+Below: sketch of air-to-air phosphorus bombs dropped from a Japanese Mitsubishi “Zero” fighter, from a US intelligence document.

 Possible air-to-air phosphorus bomb.